 Visual inspection of the resulting sequences was reportedly carried out with no problems reported.

 It is proposed to adopt the proposed changes into the VTM and HM software.

+Version 2 of this document adds results for HDR.

 Proposal

-The VTM proposal itself is unchanged since JVET-U0056 [2], except for fixing a bug regarding motion compensation of blocks along the edge a picture.
+The VTM proposal itself is unchanged since JVET-U0056 [2], except for fixing a bug regarding motion compensation of blocks along the edge of a picture.
 The code for the original proposal has been available since 2021-01-22 on the VTM Github.

 Subjective viewing has been carried out, where the anchor and test where found to have similar quality for all viewed sequences.